boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 After you edited the data and synchronized it into your repository, you can send the changes to other remote repositories.
-In the :guilabel:`GeoGig Navigator`, right-click your repository name and select :guilabel:`Push`.
+In the :guilabel:`GeoGig Navigator`, right-click the branch you want to use and select :guilabel:`Push`.
 The :guilabel:`Remote reference` dialog opens.
 Select the :guilabel:`Remote` and the :guilabel:`Branch` from where you wish to export data and click :guilabel:`OK`.